-Pre-reading Skills (Phase 1 Letters and Sounds)
+Pre-reading Skills (Sounds of Intent Framework and Phase 1 Letters and Sounds)

-'Pre-reading skills' are an another important feature of the programme.
+'Pre-reading skills' are another important feature of the programme.
 Whilst these cross-over with foundational learning skills, they link very directly to the development of reading.
 They include, e.g. auditory skill development, (awareness and tolerance of different sounds and the ability to discriminate between them) communication and developing an interest in the written word, (e.g. how books work).